 Arugula and Walnut Pesto Pasta

-- Cook the pasta according to package instructions then drain.
+- Cook the pasta according to package instructions and drain.
+Reserve about a cup of pasta water.

-- Add the first 6 ingredients to a blender and pulse until smooth.
-If the pesto is too thick add a bit more pasta water.
+- Add the arugula, olive oil, garlic, walnuts, Parmesan, salt and pepper to a blender and pulse until smooth.
+If the pesto is too thick add some pasta water until desired consistency.

 - Toss the pasta together with the pesto and top with Parmesan cheese.
 Serve immediately.